Rudy Lai

 1 updates

-Ford utilized AI for automating quality assurance tasks such as detecting wrinkles in car seats through neural networks, marking early industrial AI adoption.
+AI used to automate quality assurance processes, including detecting wrinkles in car seats through neural networks, marking an early operational AI application.

 2019 Q1: no updates